-Daily time blocking is one of the most productive disciplines you can grow in as a leader or manager.
+Do you wish you had more time in your day?
+Daily time blocking is one of the most productive disciplines you can grow in as a busy person with lots to do.

-After more than a year of consistent daily time blocking, I can say with confidence that it works.
+After more than two years of consistent daily time blocking, I can say with confidence that it works.

 And, as a bonus to you, I’m sharing my daily time blocking template for free!
 It’s the perfect tool to get you started on the right path.